pipchell/BirthdayOnline/README.md

 ## Step Two:
 - Upload your icon (favicon) to /user/user-favicon
-- Uplpad your A4 image to /user/user-img
+- Upload your A4 image to /user/user-img

 You can also put these files at root.